jeffbryner/illuminAIte/README.md

 # gcloud config is set up with the project you want to use
 python illuminAIte.py
 ```
+You can ask it things like:
+- What data can we chat about?
+- Load < filename >
+- Load the dataframe with the last X < data element > from < timeperiod >
+- show graph (will trigger the dynamic graph)
+- show table (will trigger the dynamic grid with a table view of the dataframe)
+- what is the most frequent < data element >
+- etc.

+Depending on your LLM, it will be able to make liberal use of SQL to query the data.
+It may need some help with complex data elements like nested json, but you can assist it in your chat session.
+If it runs into errors, it will ask you to help it.

 ## Configuration
 ~coming soon~